 1 uals for the taxable year in which such cal-

 2 endar year ends shall be equal to the amount

 3 which bears the same ratio to the amount

 4 determined under subparagraph (A) as the

 5 amount of such expenditures made by such

 6 individual during such calendar year bears to

 7 the aggregate of such expenditures made by

 8 all of such individuals during such calendar

 9 year.

 10 "(c) DEFINITIONS AND SPECIAL RULES.-For pur-

 11 poses of this section-

 12 "(1) QUALIFYING FAMILY MEMBER.-The term

 13 'qualifying family member' means any individual (other

 14 than the spouse of the taxpayer) who-

 15 "(A) is related to the taxpayer by blood or

 16 marriage,

 17 "(B) is at least 75 years of age (or is diag-

 18 nosed by a physician as having senile dementia of

 19 the Alzheimer type), and

 20 "(C) has a family income of \$15,000 or less

 21 for the taxable year.

 22 "(2) FAMILY INCOME.-The term 'family income'

-23 means
+23 means-

-5 "(A) in the case of an individual who is not married, the adjusted gross income of such individual; and "(B) in the case of a married individual, the adjusted gross income of such individual and his spouse. "(3) QUALIFIED ELDERLY CABE EXPENSES.- The term 'qualified elderly care expenses' means payments by the taxpayer for home health agency services (but only if provided by an organization certified by the Health Care Financing Administration), homemaker services, adult day care, respite care, or health-care equipment and supplies which- "(A) are provided to such qualifying family member, "(B) are provided by an organization or individual not related to the taxpayer or to the qualifying family member, and "(C) are not compensated for by insurance or otherwise. "(4) Application with other credits.-Notwithstanding any provision of this part, the amount of the credit allowable under subsection (a) shall be allowed as a credit against the tax imposed by this chapter before any other credit allowed by this subpart.
+1 "(A) in the case of an individual who is not 2 married, the adjusted gross income of such indi- 3 vidual; and 4 "(B) in the case of a married individual, the 5 adjusted gross income of such individual and his 6 spouse.
+7 "(3) QUALIFIED ELDERLY CARE EXPENSES.- 8 The term 'qualified elderly care expenses' means pay- 9 ments by the taxpayer for home health agency services 10 (but only if provided by an organization certified by the 11 Health Care Financing Administration), homemaker 12 services, adult day care, respite care, or health-care 13 equipment and supplies which- 14 "(A) are provided to such qualifying family 15 member, 16 "(B) are provided by an organization or indi- 17 vidual not related to the taxpayer or to the quali- 18 fying family member, and 19 "(C) are not compensated for by insurance or 20 otherwise.
+21 "(4) APPLICATION WITH OTHER CREDITS.-Not- 22 withstanding any provision of this part, the amount of 23 the credit allowable under subsection (a) shall be al- 24 lowed as a credit against the tax imposed by this chap- 25 ter before any other credit allowed by this subpart.